Dikshakhade/BookAllDotcom/README.md

 # BookAllDotcom
-A full Stack MERN application for booking seats of movies,bus,concerts,planes etc
+A full Stack MERN application for booking seats of movies, bus, concerts, planes etc.